ConnorGlennon/Genetic-Algorithm-Robocode/README.md

 Steps 3 and 4 will be to learn about neural networks and to create the base robot class.
 Maybe add name, species or some other cool features to make it fun.

+## Thoughts
+As i research nueral networks and the game itself many thoughts about implementation spring to mind.
+I should be able to "fire an input neuron and see what happens.
+On further reflect that wouldn't work as each layer requires multiple inputs.
+But it is something to think about.
+This came from the event call backs such as on robot scanned, I wanted the robot to react by firing certain neurons and potentially not have to fire the whole network.

+Good news may be that back propagation might not be required.
+As the fitness defines better performing robots and which breed and therefore mutate.
+The DNA(which will beinformation on the network) changes.

+I think I might try make it so that all networks have the same inputs and outputs, but the layers can differ as a way to experiment with which layers make for better robots and a way of defining species.

+Mutations can occur in the weights for neurons and even rarer cases the network may mutate.
+Maybe the connections could mutate.
+In the beginning the robots may be very dumb and not know their full capabilities.
+I will have to think on this and try relate it to a human or the real world.
+My reasoning is that some things like movement come straight away but - hold that thought.
+I think that my initial thoughts were wrong.
+All functionality (inputs) should be linked to at least one first layer neuron as I am almost certain living things have that connection.
+Voice but we can't speak, movement but cant walk or listening but can't understand what we hear.
+That's where the learning part comes into play.

+Based on that last point, should I try develop a learning model where the network is inherited but the weights and such are not.
+The neurons fire somewhat randomly at first getting better based on feedback.
+If they hit then that series of neuron math was good and it avoids change.
+If they miss they adjust?
+Then the best survive and procreate.
+But then how would that help evolution.
+No, intelegence isn't what I'm going for. **The robots don't learn they develop an inheritable instinct. **

+Further development of that point.
+Maybe the instinct does get inherited but also can learn the same way as mentioned.
+Maybe I should add some form of back propagation during the lifespan of the robot to teach it to better use its neural network.
+Then pass down half of that experience from both parents and mutate.
+Rinse and repeat. **Or have instinct be the product of what is common between the parents and what differs be randomly split between parents.**

+This all seems interesting and quite exciting.
+I can't wait to get something even basic in play.